 Get rapid results with genome

-GenomeXpress®, the GeneDx rapid genome test, provides final results in as soon as 4 days*, which allows for even more timely diagnoses and treatment.
+GenomeXpress®, the GeneDx rapid genome test, provides results within 5 days*, which allows for even more timely diagnoses and treatment.

 Genome is recommended as a first-line test